Julius Beethoven Da Vinci

 - A semi-regular character Methos is revealed to have been the inspiration for the biblical character of Death, along with his three immortal friends who became known collectively as the Four Horsemen of the Apocalypse.
 How much more famous can you get?

-- In Dracula II Ascension, when asked who he is, Dracula rattles off a long list of historical figures including Emperor Caligula, Gilles de Rais, and Vlad Tepes.
+- In Dracula II Ascension, when asked who he is, Dracula rattles off a long list of historical figures including Caligula, Gilles de Rais, and Vlad Tepes.
 But his original identity was revealed as Judas Iscariot.
 Seriously.

 - In The Librarian movie series Judas is the original vampire.